moabk/swapdex-core/README.md

 support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).

-The IPC interface is enabled by default and exposes all the APIs supported by gwan, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
+The IPC interface is enabled by default and exposes all the APIs supported by sdx, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.